wmedrano/spore/site/reference.md

 ```

 ### equal?
-Checks if two values are equal.
+Returns `true` if 2 values are equal.
+The 2 arguments may be of any
+type.

 ```lisp
 >> (equal?
 1 1)